Racing “Prize Money” : Contingency Prizes can cover much of a season’s expenses

 If you are reading this blog and you aren’t a multi millionaire or a 6 year old karting champion, it is unlikely (though not impossible) that you will become a true “Pro Racer”.
 But do not worry!
 There are TONS of opportunities for truly great club racing all over the country (and the world) and if you want to road race, you will most likely be competing in one of these.

-“Racing for a plastic trophy” is a very common phrase spoken about club racing (Often when someone lets their competitive instinct get in the way of fun)… but that’s not the whole truth, club road racing does have prizes for winners in the form of “Contingency Prizes”
+“Racing for a plastic trophy” is a very common phrase spoken about club racing (Often when someone lets their competitive instinct get in the way of fun)… but that is not the whole truth.
+Club Road Racing does have prizes for winners in the form of “Contingency Prizes” and they can add up to be pretty significant.

 However, if you are like me and racing on a very small budget, contingency prizes may end up paying for most of the season’s consumables: This goes back to why having “the right” car can be important.
-If I drive at every event in my local NASA Region (both Race and HPDE events), I will go through less than two sets of front brake pads, and maybe 3/4 of a set of rears.
+If I drive at every event in my local NASA Region (both Race and HPDE events), I will go through less than two sets of front brake pads, and maybe 1/2 of the life of rear pads.
 Miata pads are also comparably cheap, so the prizes cover most of the costs.
-The finishes I get in racing earn me enough in Hawk Brake Pad contingency prizes that I have spent less than $50 PER YEAR on brake pads for the past several years… even though I am going through about $400 of pads.
-Ask someone in a c6 corvette what their brake pad budget is for a year.
+The finishing positions I’ve gotten in racing earn me enough in Hawk Brake Pad contingency prizes that I have spent less than $50 PER YEAR on brake pads for the past several years… even though I am going through about $400 of pads.
+Ask someone in a C6 corvette what their brake pad budget is for a year… or even a weekend.

-How these will end up working out for you depend on what class you choose to run, how well you stack up to your region’s competition.
-Hawk is very generous, they don’t pay out a ton of money for each event, but they do not have a minimum competitor requirement, so when I was beginning with Time Trials, even though I wasn’t super fast, if there were days with only a couple cars, I was still earning pads.
+How effective Contingencies cut into your season budget depends on what class you choose to run, how well you stack up to your region’s competition.
+Hawk is very generous, they don’t pay out a ton of money for each event, but they do not have a minimum competitor requirement so classes with small fields get rewarded well.
+However, in a field of 25 spec Miatas, only the top 5 cars are getting rewarded.
+When I was beginning with Time Trials, even though I was not fast, I still earned pads in the thin TT fields.

 As an Example, I race NASA Spec Miata, and the contingencies available to me are: